prcutler/circuitpython-programs/README.md

 # circuitpython-programs
-A collection of programs I use on various CircuitPython devices and the files I created to test various things.
+A collection of programs I use on various CircuitPython devices.
+Most of these files are just a scratchpad for the final project files.

 ### Audioreactive Featherwing
 File: `code.py`